July 17th, 2018

 - Wood Chipper experience

-- Please DO NOT apply unless you are an experienced Climber, have a MR Licence and hold a Certificate III in Arboriculture or related qualification.
-These are essential elements of the job.
+- Please DO NOT apply unless you are an experienced groundie with some climbing experience, and hold a Certificate III in Arboriculture or related qualification.
+These are essential parts of the job.
 (We do not mow lawns or weed gardens.
 This skill set is not required in our line of work).

-- Send your resume to firstname.lastname@example.org or call Jan on 0412 738 038 if you consider this role a good fit for your skill set, experience, personality, and goals for the future.
+- Send your resume to email@example.com or call Jan on 0412 738 038, during standard business hours, if you consider this role a good fit for your skill set, experience, personality, and goals for the future.

 January 16th, 2018

 Tim the Tree-Man is now a Qualified Contractor with the Queensland Arboricultural Association (QAA).
 Find us here.

 According to the QAA website, the purpose of the QAA is to “preserve, protect, maintain and enhance the environmental, aesthetic and recreational value of trees, and to promote and enhance Arboricultural practices and management within the State of Queensland.”

 The QAA is a Not for Profit incorporated association representing arborists in Queensland and Northern New South Wales.
 The association is run by a committee of professionals who volunteer their time to promote best practice in one of Australia’s fastest growing industries.